luiscruz/course_sustainableSE/2026/p1_measuring_software/g28_yt_quality_browser_comparison.md

 To quantify the energy cost of short-form video playback, we rely on direct energy measurements collected during each experimental run.
 All measurements are performed using EnergiBridge, a lightweight tool that records energy consumption at the CPU package level by reading hardware energy counters exposed by the system.

-For each run, EnergiBridge is launched alongside the automated playback script and records cumulative energy usage over time.
-The resulting output is stored as a CSV file containing timestamped energy readings.
-By measuring cumulative energy rather than instantaneous power alone, we can compute the total energy consumed during the playback of a single YouTube Short.

-In the CSV files, the two columns relevant to us were: PACKAGE_ENERGY (J) and Time.
-The Power is calculated using these two.
+EnergiBridge runs concurrently with the playback script, polling hardware energy counters to generate timestamped CSV logs.
+By evaluating cumulative PACKAGE_ENERGY (J) over Time (s), we capture the total energy cost of a bounded YouTube Short interaction, rather than relying solely on instantaneous power snapshots.
+Average power (W) is then derived by dividing total energy by playback duration.

 From raw measurements, we derive: